-In any job opportunity, a resume is your gateway to eventually get a job interview.
+In any job opportunity, a resume template is your gateway to eventually get a job interview.
 It is your ticket to get into the right career path.
 Regardless of the amount of job experience you have as a teacher, you are still required to make a resume.
 You may also see teacher templates.

 Sample Teacher Resumes in Word